pdxdave/Django-Python-Notes/README.md

 #### Create Admin functionality

 Go to the app page, in this case polls, then admin.py.
-We're oing to import the models
+We're going to import the models
 ```
 from .models import Question, Choice
 ```